rashed9810/FaceGuardian-EDUwatch/README.md

     Figure 3.8 Conversion of Image to Grayscale Image source(https://scikit-image.org/docs/dev/auto_examples/color_exposure/plot_rgb_to_gray.html)

-Generally the images that we see are in the form of RGB channels (Red, Green, Blue).
+Generally, the images that we see are in the form of RGB channels (Red, Green, Blue).
 So, when OpenCV reads the RGB image, it usually stores the image in BGR (Blue, Green, Red) channel.
 For image recognition, we need to convert this BGR channel to a gray channel.
 The reason for this is gray channel is easy to process and is computationally less intensive as it contains only 1-channel of black-white. gray = cv2.cvtColor(resized, cv2.COLOR_BGR2GRAY)
 Here the parameters to the function cvtColor will be the image variable name (resized in our case) and the COLOR_BGR2GRAY.